 ♥Beer Butter: 1/2 cup oleo, 1/2 cup beer, 1/4 teaspoon salt.

 ♥Lemon Dill Butter: 1/2 cup butter, 2 tablespoons fresh dill chopped, 1 teaspoon lemon juice.
 Can be made with 1/2 teaspoon of dry dill.
 Probably don’t need the lemon juice in that case.

 ♥Garlic Sage Butter: 1/2 cup oleo, 1 tablespoon chopped fresh sage, 2 large garlic cloves minced, 1/4 teaspoon salt.
 Alternate version uses 1/4 teaspoon of dried minced garlic.

 People liked buying the bread at the farmer’s market and having a special spread to use with it.
 If there was any leftover bread from the market, the folks sometimes stopped by my sister’s workplace.
-The other employees loved buying fresh bread and the flavored butters to eat on their break.
+The other employees loved buying fresh bread and the flavored butters to eat on their afternoon break.